nspcc-dev/neofs-node/cmd/neofs-adm/docs/subnetwork-usage.md

 Add node request sent successfully.
 ```

-**NOTE:** owner of the subnetwork is also allowed to add nodes.
+**NOTE:** the owner of the subnetwork is also allowed to add nodes.

 ## Add client administrator

-Client administrators are the accounts that can manage (add and delete
+Client administrators are accounts that can manage (add and delete
-nodes) whitelist of the clients that can creates containers in the
+nodes) the whitelist of the clients that can create containers in the
 subnetwork.
-Only subnet owner is allowed to add and remove client
+Only the subnet owner is allowed to add and remove client
-administrators from subnetwork.
+administrators from the subnetwork.

 ```shell
 $ neofs-adm morph subnet admin add \